Desert Dangers: Toads

-- Elevated Serum Levels: Intravenous insulin, glucose, and sodium bicarbonate may be required to combat life-threatening hyperalalkemia (elevated serum pH levels).
+- Elevated Serum Levels: Intravenous insulin, glucose, and sodium bicarbonate may be required to combat life-threatening hyperkalemia (elevated serum pH levels).

-- Toxicity reduction: Cholestryamine may enhance elimination of bufagin (one of the several bufo venon toxins).
+- Toxicity reduction: Cholestyramine may enhance elimination of bufagin (one of the several bufo venom toxins).

-Bottom line, these toads are pretty tough and very poisonous.
+Bottom line, these toads are very toxic.
 Get your pet’s mouth flushed as soon as possible and take your pet to the emergency veterinarian immediately.

 - Desert Dangers: The Bark Scorpion and Your Pets